unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/ListFeed.md

 1. Press <kbd>F7</kbd> to navigate to open code-view, and in the constructor, after the line that calls `InitializeComponent()`, add the following line:

     ```c#
-    this.DataContext = new BindablePeopleModel();
+    this.DataContext = new BindablePeopleModel(new PeopleService());
     ```

-    The `BindablePeopleModel` is a special MVUX-generated mirror object that represents a mirror of the `PeopleModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.
+    The `BindablePeopleModel` is a special MVUX-generated model proxy class that represents a mirror of the `PeopleModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.
     MVUX also generates a bindable version of `Person`, named `BindablePerson`, which can be used by the binding engine to send update message to the model. <!--TODO link to relevant docs-->